Raltegravir: History

 Raltegravir was the first integrase inhibitor to receive approval in the United States in October 2007.

 It was developed by Merck and reported by Summa et al. in the Journal of Medicinal Chemistry.

+In July 2024, the UK's Medicines and Healthcare products Regulatory Agency authorised the first generic raltegravir medicines for adult and paediatric patients with HIV who weigh at least 40kg.
+Authorisation was granted to Lupin Healthcare (UK) Limited and Zentiva Pharma UK Limited.

 Research

 Raltegravir significantly alters HIV viral dynamics and decay and further research in this area is ongoing.
 In clinical trials patients taking raltegravir achieved viral loads less than 50 copies per millitre sooner than those taking similarly potent non-nucleoside reverse transcriptase inhibitors or protease inhibitors.
 This statistically significant difference in viral load reduction has caused some HIV researchers to begin questioning long held paradigms about HIV viral dynamics and decay.
 Research into raltegravir's ability to affect latent viral reservoirs and possibly aid in the eradication of HIV is currently ongoing.

-Research results were published in the New England Journal of Medicine on July 24, 2008.
+Research results were published in July 2008.
 The authors concluded that "raltegravir plus optimized background therapy provided better viral suppression than optimized background therapy alone for at least 48 weeks."

 Research on human cytomegalovirus (HCMV) terminase proteins demonstrated that raltegravir may block viral replication of the herpesviruses.

-In January 2013, a Phase II trial was initiated to evaluate the therapeutic benefit of raltegravir in treating multiple sclerosis (MS).
+In January 2013, a phase II trial was initiated to evaluate the therapeutic benefit of raltegravir in treating multiple sclerosis (MS).
 The drug is active against Human Endogenous Retroviruses (HERVs) and possibly Epstein–Barr virus, which have been suggested in the pathogenesis of relapsing-remitting MS.